Katherine LaNasa, Tramell Tillman and Jeff Hiller are three Emmy winners to root for. Here’s why

 Another first-time nominee and winner who touched hearts with his acceptance speech was “Somebody Somewhere” star Jeff Hiller.

 Hiller took home the outstanding supporting actor in a comedy series for his role of Joel on the show, which concluded its three-season run on HBO in December.
-So beloved among factors, Hiller’s fellow nominees Colman Domingo, Michael Urie and Bowen Yang showed their obvious delight with his win.
+So beloved among actors, Hiller’s fellow nominees Colman Domingo, Michael Urie and Bowen Yang showed obvious delight when he won.

-Hiller’s speech was just as delightful, as he appeared genuinely shocked by his win and spoke of the difficulty of breaking through in Hollywood.
+Hiller’s speech was just as delightful, as he appeared genuinely shocked and spoke of the difficulty he faced breaking through in Hollywood.

 “I feel like I’m going to cry because for the past 25 years I’ve been like, ‘World, I want to be an actor,’” he said.
 “And the world’s like, ‘Maybe computers?’”